fo-dicom/fo-dicom/Documentation/v5/index.md

 Fellow Oak DICOM, a DICOM toolkit in C# for all .NET Standard 2.0 compatible frameworks.

 _Note_:
-`fo-dicom 5` is the first version based on .NET Standard 2.0, earlier versions used Portable Class Library (PCL) instead.
+`fo-dicom 5` is the first version based on .NET Standard 2.0, earlier versions are available targeting Portable Class Library (PCL), NetFramework, Xamarin, Mono, Unity or NetCore instead.
-If you still need to rely on PCL, check the latest `fo-dicom 4.x` release and the respective documentation.
+If you still need to rely on PCL or on one of the other listed frameworks, check the latest `fo-dicom 4.x` release and the respective documentation.

 ## Main features
 - Targets .NET Standard 2.0 and will work on all platform supporting that standard